Peter-Easton/android-debug-cable-howto/README.md

-# How To Make Your Own Pixel 2 or Pixel 3 Debugging Cable
+# How To Make Your Own Pixel 2, Pixel 3 or Pixel 4 Debugging Cable

 ## Intro